Saigon's Young Voice Actors Learn There's More to Dubbing Than Pretty Voices | Saigoneer

 After completing the dubbing course, Ngân began working as a voice actress at a studio specializing in voice-overs for Japanese animation.
 She had always believed that the voice acting industry has not been developing very much; however, she was wrong.
 With a non-stop influx of foreign movies, along with the rise of television commercials, audiobooks, and more, the demand for voice actors has also increased.

-With demand comes supply, subsequently there are now a great number of voice actors.
+With demand comes supply, so there are now a great number of voice actors.
 “For this job, there is no need for a specific age or qualifications.
 The most important thing is capability,” Ngân opined.
 Thus, in a casting pool for a male lead, there might be a 10-year-old girl, a 20-year-old boy, or a man over 40, and it would be normal.
 At Kim Ngan’s current agency, the most promising voice actor is only eight years old.

-Additionally, training centers for voice acting are sprouting up more and more.
+Additionally, more and more training centers for voice acting are sprouting up.
 However, not every place ensures the same quality in teaching.
 In the past, Ngân said she had also enrolled in another reputable training center advertising thorough teaching techniques, while ensuring future career opportunities.
 But as she began her course, she was greatly disappointed.
 All she did in class was practice by herself with lines on a computer, not gaining much knowledge, nor receiving much feedback or suggestions.
 Teachers came to class merely to take photos for advertisements.
 After four months of persistence without feeling any progress, she gave up.

 Finding a trustworthy place to nurture her dreams is the first and biggest lesson that Ngân learned in her career path.
 Her advice is to look for training centers that guarantee a certain number of hours of practice alongside instructors; only when one practices in the studio and gets familiar with various types of characters would make noticeable progress.
 “As long as you choose the right center, dubbing lessons promise to be valuable even for people who don’t wish to pursue this career.
 In fact, having a clear voice, awakened mind, and flexible emotional control is something essential to everyone,” she added.